 Arbitration

-The Arbitrator is often a lawyer trained in arbitration and in Alberta the process is governed by the Arbitration Act, R.S.A.
+The Arbitrator is often a lawyer trained in arbitration.
+In Alberta the process is governed by the Arbitration Act, R.S.A.
 2000.
+At WK Family Lawyers LLP we have trained and experienced arbitrators.

 Before submitting a matter to arbitration, the parties execute an Arbitration Agreement, which outlines the jurisdiction of the Arbitrator as well as procedural steps to be taken.
-An Arbitration hearing can be conducted in various ways.
+An Arbitration Hearing can be conducted in various ways depending upon the issues.
 Some clients decide on a very informal process while others opt for a formal process resembling a trial.
-Clients typically discuss and decide on the different options most suitable for their case with legal counsel.
+Clients typically discuss and decide on the different options most suitable for their case with legal counsel weighing the need for procedural fairness and due process in proportion to the issues being decided.

 The decision rendered by an Arbitrator is called an “Arbitration Award”.
-The Award is a binding decision and parties and counsel typically incorporate the document into a court order.
-The grounds for appeal of an Arbitration Award are extremely narrow.
+The Award is a binding decision that can be filed on the Court Record.
+Parties and counsel sometimes incorporate the document into a court order.

 Get in touch to learn more about arbitration →

-Four way meetings, also referred to as settlement meetings, are meetings with the parties and their respective legal counsel in attendance.
-These meetings can be an effective tool for reaching resolution to the issues at hand without necessarily incurring the costs associated with the court process.
-They typically take place in the offices of one of the party’s legal counsel.
+Settlement meetings, also referred to as four-way meetings, are meetings with the parties and their respective legal counsel in attendance.
+These meetings can be an effective tool for reaching resolution to the issues without incurring the costs associated with the court process.
+Settlement meetings typically take place in the offices of one of the party’s legal counsel.

 Judicial Dispute Resolution

-Judicial Dispute Resolution (“JDR”) is essentially a mediation facilitated by a Judge/Justice of either the Provincial Court or the Court of Queen’s Bench, depending on where your court action was commenced.
+Judicial Dispute Resolution (“JDR”) is essentially a mediation or arbitration facilitated by a Judge/Justice of either the Provincial Court or the Court of King’s Bench, depending on where your court action was commenced.

-In most cases, JDR’s are a desirable resolution mechanism because they offer parties the opportunity to obtain a without prejudice assessment about the strength of their case from a Judge without having to litigate.
-JDR’s can be binding or non
+In most cases, JDRs are a desirable resolution mechanism because they offer parties the opportunity to obtain a without prejudice assessment about the strength of their case from a Judge without having to litigate.
+JDRs can be binding or non-binding.

 Litigation

-Litigation is the process of resolving disputes with the assistance of a Judge who makes a decision on the issues put before them in a court application.
-In family law, matters put before a Judge can be of an interim nature or can result in a final order following a trial.
+Litigation is the process of resolving disputes with the assistance of a Judge or Justice who makes a decision on the issues put before them in a court application.
+In family law, matters put before a Judge or Justice can be of an interim nature or can result in a final order following a trial.
 Litigation can sometimes be a drawn out process that is taxing on the parties financially and on many other levels.
-At WK Family Lawyers, we have experience litigating matters at all levels of court in Alberta (Provincial Court, Court of Queen’s Bench, and the Court of Appeal).
-Although going to court may not be the preferred process of option of many parties, in certain circumstances it may be necessary in order to achieve a resolution.
+At WK Family Lawyers, we have experience litigating matters at all levels of court in Alberta (Provincial Court, Court of King’s Bench, and the Court of Appeal).
+Although going to court may not be the preferred process of option for many parties, in certain circumstances it may be necessary in order to achieve a resolution.

 Typically, this starts with the exchange of the following documents: